Advanced-Software-Engineering-WS21-22/project-overview/vision_paper.md

 ## Short project description (1 paragraph)

 <p>This project is about an advanced person manager, where you can create relationships(friendships) between persons.
 You can add, delete, update persons and add relationships between them.
-Also some GeoData will be used, so that you will get a recommandation of persons which live next to you.
-Another idea is that there will be a remindr for birthday of your friends with an service where you will be able to send birthday whishes.
-And some more features, every feature is planned as a single service, and this services will interact whith each other. </p>
+Also some GeoData will be used, so that you will get a recommendation of persons which live next to you.
+Another idea is that there will be a reminder for birthday of your friends with an service where you will be able to send birthday whishes.
+And some more features, every feature is planned as a single service, and this services will interact with each other. </p>
+<p>To sum up:<br>
+Friendsify is for every Informatic person who has no friends.
+Because of the pandemic a lot of us feel lonely so we decided to create a tool to connect to other lonely people.<br>
-Spring project, every group member implements a module („service“) and finally we put them together.
+Spring project, every group member implements a module („service“) and finally we put them together.<br>
-Nice to have: deploy in Docker
+Nice to have: deploy in Docker</p>

 ### Main goals/functionality (epics in Scrum; table)
-* Birthday reminder service + Birthday wishes send service = Birthday Service
+* Birthday Service = Birthday reminder service + Birthday wishes send service (uses E-Mail Service)
+* Joke Service = to send a Joke to your friends (uses E-Mail Service)
-* E-Mail service  Birthday + Joke
+* E-Mail service = send messsage(s) (like birthday wishes and Jokes)
-* GeoData find friends service
-* Person management service (add, delete, relationships, change/update information)  REST
+* Person management service (add, delete, relationships, change/update information), like REST
-* Friends management service (add, delete, timeout/blocking, change/update information, recommendation of persons)  REST
+* Friends management service (add, delete, timeout/blocking, change/update information), likeREST
-* Maybe Recommondation Service as extra, not part of friends management service
+* Recommendation Service = recommendation of persons through GeoData API, Birthday ...
+* Front-End-Service

 ### Technical plan (which tools/frameworks)